8 pre-screening questions for potential tenants before renting in the UK

 It is essential to treat your prospective tenants fairly and equally, so your questions should be the same for every person.
 Remember that it is against the law to discriminate against anyone because of their sex, race, religion or sexuality.

 These questions are not a substitute for proper tenant referencing.
-You should still gain an employment reference, previous landlord references and credit references for your tenant before signing the tenancy agreement.
+You should still gain an employment reference, previous landlord references, background check and credit references for your tenant before signing the tenancy agreement.

-Without further ado, here are eight questions we think you should pose to your prospective tenants.
+Without further ado, here are eight questions we think you should pose to your prospective tenant screening process.
 Once you’re happy with their answers, then go ahead and arrange the viewings!

 1. Why are you moving?